 The multiple passageways common to heat exchangers used today, will allow for a simple flowing cleaner to take paths around a restriction.
 Mechanical energy must be used to overcome the "path of least resistance" rule.

-HECAT uses its high frequency Patented "Pulsating" technology and other methods to effectively apply such mechanical energy to the internals of a heat exchanger.
+HECAT uses its high frequency Patented PULSATOR technology and other methods to effectively apply the needed mechanical energy to properly penetrate and clean the internals of a heat exchanger.

 • Velocity